JanHalozan/iTunesConnectAnalytics/README.md

 ##### Sources

-Metrics query is used to retrieve data under the __Sources__ section in analytics.
+Sources query is used to retrieve data under the __Sources__ section in analytics.

 From sources you can retrieve top websites or top campaigns.
 This can be specified using the `dimension` setting in options.